 Well, it certainly can nail fruit.
 And it seems to make short work of a refrigerator, this meme might have some "legs".
 It can be argued that this penetrating power is more to do with the size of the bullet and the amount of gunpowder it packs rather than the gun.
 But remember that the gun's design enables the weapon to accommodate and actually fire rounds of this size.
 Plus don't all handguns, in fact, all firearms' power, rely in the end on the type of projectile they use?

-The Desert Eagle was primarily developed for use as a battlefield weapon rather than one for self-defence or casual use.
+The Desert Eagle was primarily developed for use as a battlefield weapon rather than one for self-defense or casual use.
+It represents one of the best tactical handguns when it comes to high penetration.
 Its power, when loaded with .50 AE ammo, can conceivably allow the user to defeat personal body armor and even penetrate cover like walls.
 Holy cow, don't believe us?
 Watch it obliterate some rocks!

-The Desert Eagle is a very heavy and cumbersome handgun but certainly a very powerful one.
+The Desert Eagle 50 is a very heavy and cumbersome handgun but certainly a very powerful one.
+Most experts view it as a clumsy piece but there is also case to be made for purchasing it.
 So what do you think?
 Is the Desert Eagle more bark than bite?
 Does it live up to its reputation as one of the world's most powerful handguns?
 Have you ever fired one or do you own one?
-We'd love to hear your stories.
-Feel free to comment below.
+We'd love to hear your stories and experience so please feel free to share them in the comment section below!
+Also, don't forget to follow our site on social media or contact us through email for more content!